jonkpirateboy/shazall/README.md

 This reboots the machine automatically and should show the terminal login on the LCD screen.

-If it's upside down enter this command: `sudo nano /boot/config.txt` and under `[all]`, change `dtoverlay=tft35a:rotate=90` to `dtoverlay=tft35a:rotate=270` and save.
+If the screen is upside down enter this command: `sudo nano /boot/config.txt` and under `[all]`, change `dtoverlay=tft35a:rotate=90` to `dtoverlay=tft35a:rotate=270` and save.
 Then enter: `sudo reboot`

-And this is a bit of a strange one: During the installation of LCD-show, raspi-config is uninstalled for some reason.
+Oddly, the LCD-show script removes raspi-config during installation.
 So now it's time to reinstall it: `sudo apt-get install raspi-config`

 ### Shazall itself